Last updated on March 18th, 2019

 - Any other factors that the court may think are relevant to the child’s custody.

 You will be charged a $25 fee to file this petition.
-However, if you feel that you cannot afford this fee, you may also file Form DC-606, which may allow you to file without paying the fee if the judge approves it.
+However, if you feel that you cannot afford this fee, you may also file Form DC-606, which may allow you to file without paying the fee, provided the judge approves it.

-This is a filing for custody in Virginia, which also means that it is subject to the Uniform Child Custody Jurisdiction and Enforcement Act.
-Therefore, you must also file this affidavit, which should include information on the child’s present address, the places where that child has lived in the past five years, and with whom that child has lived during the five year period, amongst other things listed on the form.
+For this reason, you must also file an affidavit detailing the child’s present address, the places where that child has lived in the past five years, and with whom that child has lived during the five year period, amongst other things listed on the form.

 All of these documents should be signed in the presence of a notary public or a court official.
-Additionally, if you have hired a lawyer, he or she may sign these forms for you.
+Additionally, if you have hired a lawyer he or she may sign these forms on

 After filing for custody in Virginia, you must also make sure that the other parent or guardian of the child receives notice of this filing.
 Some courts will do this for you, but this is not necessarily the case in every county.